The Emergence of the Big Bang Theory

 How confident can we be in the Big Bang Singularity theory?
 Well, here’s where things get a little complicated.
 General relativity, one of the most well-tested and reliable theories in modern physics, excels at describing the big everyday stuff—planets, stars, galaxies—but it begins to falter when we zoom way, way in, down to the smallest levels of reality, the world of quantum mechanics.

-The problem?
-These two worlds—big and small—don’t easily reconcile.
+The problem is that these two worlds—big and small—don’t easily reconcile.
 General relativity doesn’t account for quantum effects, and it’s not clear how quantum mechanics connects to the large world we experience.
 Bridging this gap is one of physics’ biggest challenges.

 Many physicists believe that solving this problem will require a quantum theory of gravity.
 Such a theory would combine the large-scale elegance of general relativity with the bizarre, microscopic world of quantum mechanics.
 If we ever crack this code, it could revolutionise our understanding of the universe’s earliest moments and might even refine, or completely replace, the idea of a singularity at the beginning of time.

-But here’s the thing: no one has figured out this unified theory yet.
-It’s one of the biggest unsolved puzzles in physics.
+No one has figured out this unified theory yet.
 And if history is any indication, scientific progress tends to raise more questions than answers, so there’s unlikely to be a single “final theory” that explains everything.

 For now, we’re left with a paradox: general relativity works brilliantly on cosmic scales but falters when we rewind the clock to the universe’s first fraction of a second.
 Hawking, Penrose, and Ellis highlighted this limitation in their work on the cosmological singularity.
 They noted that general relativity allowed them to trace the universe’s history back with confidence only to a point where its radius of curvature measured somewhere between a trillionth of a centimetre and a billion trillion trillionth of a centimetre.
 At such an incredibly tiny scale, it’s understandable why they considered the universe to be, for all practical purposes, a spatial singularity.
 As they put it, “such a curvature would be so extreme that it might well count as a singularity.”[viii]